mailsac/mailsac-examples/getting_started/readmail.rst

     :language: text
     :caption: **Plain text email message**

-The :code:`/text/` portion of the URL can be replaced with other values, to retried different parsed representations of the SMTP body.
+The :code:`/text/` portion of the URL can be replaced with other values, to retrieve different parsed representations of the SMTP body.

-- /text/ plaintext email body, or HTML parsed to plaintext
+- :code:`/text/` plaintext email body, or HTML parsed to plaintext
-- /raw/ entire received SMTP message including headers, body, and attachments
+- :code:`/raw/` entire received SMTP message including headers, body, and attachments
-- /body/ HTML body, with images, links and scripts scrubbed
+- :code:`/body/` HTML body, with images, links and scripts scrubbed
-- /dirty/ HTML body, with nothing scrubbed and images inlined
+- :code:`/dirty/` HTML body, with nothing scrubbed and images inlined
-- /headers/ JSON object representation of SMTP headers.
+- :code:`/headers/` JSON object representation of SMTP headers.
 The key will be the header key, lowercased.
 When there are multiple headers with the same name, such as :code:`Received: ` header, the value of the header will be an array of strings.
 Otherwise the value will be a string.